-- At least eight albatross species that breed in New Zealand show significant, long term and ongoing population declines, which, for some, are most likely caused by bycatch in commercial pelagic longline fisheries. - Key areas of importance for albatrosses and petrels vulnerable to bycatch in the Southern Hemisphere, including areas with reduced (25-30°S) or no bycatch mitigation requirements (20°-25°S). - Substantial spatio-temporal overlap of Antipodean and Gibson's albatross with pelagic longline fishing effort and that overlap probability increases at lower latitudes. - Studies (SC20-EB-IP-26) suggest that the Antipodean albatross are at risk of extinction if the current rate of decline continues and is predicted to become extinct around 2070. - The summary of the informal intersessional review process of CMM 2018-03 inSc20-EB-WP-06, highlighting: - The relatively high effectiveness of combining tori lines, branch line weighting, and night setting. - o The high effectiveness of hook-shielding devices as a stand-alone seabird bycatch mitigation option. - The effectiveness of underwater bait setters (which set hooks at a predetermined depth) as a stand-alone seabird bycatch mitigation option. - The limited evidence for the effectiveness of deep-setting line shooters, bluedyed bait, and offal discharge management. - The effectiveness of branch line weighting may be improved through modification of the current specifications in CMM 2018-03.
+- Key areas of importance for albatrosses and petrels vulnerable to bycatch in the Southern Hemisphere, including areas with reduced (25-30°S) or no bycatch mitigation requirements (20°-25°S). - Substantial spatio-temporal overlap of Antipodean and Gibson's albatross with pelagic longline fishing effort and that overlap probability increases at lower latitudes. - Studies (SC20-EB-IP-26) suggest that the Antipodean albatross are at risk of extinction if the current rate of decline continues and is predicted to become extinct around 2070. - The summary of the informal intersessional review process of CMM 2018-03 in SC20-EB-WP-06, highlighting: - The relatively high effectiveness of combining tori lines, branch line weighting, and night setting. - o The high effectiveness of hook-shielding devices as a stand-alone seabird bycatch mitigation option. - The effectiveness of underwater bait setters (which set hooks at a predetermined depth) as a stand-alone seabird bycatch mitigation option. - The limited evidence for the effectiveness of deep-setting line shooters, bluedyed bait, and offal discharge management. - The effectiveness of branch line weighting may be improved through modification of the current specifications in CMM 2018-03.

 There was no agreement from CCMs at SC20 on the 16 recommendations in SC20-EB-WP-06.
-Highlighting the importance of technical, practical and human safety considerations for the implementation of bycatch mitigation methods, SC20 recommended that TCC20 further consider the recommendations in these terms and provide advice on improving the effectiveness of CMM 2018-03 to WCPFC21.
+Highlighting the importance of technical, practical and human safety considerations for the implementation of bycatch mitigation methods, SC20 recommended that TCC20 further consider the recommendations in these terms and provide advice on improving the effectiveness of CMM 2018-03 to WCPFC21.TCC20 also considered the 16 recommendations in SC20-EB-WP-06 and a draft revision of CMM 2018-03.